ParthDesai/snowball/README.md

 Snowball will provide plug and play support for embedding snowball algorithm in any rust project.
 Specifically, it will provide following:
 - Main snowball loop
 - Snowball query handler
-- Generic implementations for: snowball network interface, query object, node sampler among other things.
+- Generic implementations for snowball network interface, query object, and node sampler among other things.

 # Roadmap
 - [x] Add initial version of traits